ThinkbotsAreFree/Birdy/README.md

 * a real-time **thinkbot/chatbot** engine,
 * designed to be as small as possible, while still being powerful and easy.

-A simple language, based on special characters instead of keywords, is used to describe a population of nodes called **units**, which communicate asynchronously through a **publish/subscribe** system, and a set of sequence rewriting **rules**.
+A concise language, based on special characters instead of keywords, is used to describe a population of nodes called **units**, which communicate asynchronously through a **publish/subscribe** system, and a set of sequence rewriting **rules**.

 Here is a complete list of the 32 characters with special meaning.